-The University of Colorado Limb Restoration Program begins with patient evaluation.
-The evaluation process begins with a clinical pre-screening with our Osseointegration Program Coordinator at UCHealth to determine if you are a candidate for osseointegration surgery.
+The University of Colorado Limb Restoration Program begins with a patient evaluation.
+The evaluation process begins with a clinical pre-screening* with our Osseointegration Program Coordinator at UCHealth to determine if you are a candidate for osseointegration surgery.

 At this appointment, we review your history, examine your limb and current prosthesis, address medical concerns, and discuss your personal goals surrounding osseointegration.
 Depending on your needs, you may also meet with providers specializing in wound